Edit Blog Post

 Institute of Native American Arts

 This adobe castle holds the most important Native American art school in the United States

-closely to realize that everything is actually coated with ground up glass.
+realize that everything is actually coated with ground up glass.

 The gallery walls contain blown up labels from common foods with the fat and sugar content highlighted.

 The final sign compares the rates of diabetes in Native Americans to the population at large; it’s high enough to be an epidemic.